soyglorialopez/soyglorialopez/README.md

 <p align='center' > I specialize in the server side, I really like the <strong> backend </strong> 😃<br>
     I am currently a computer science student, I am team Node , the immensity of things what can you do with this language (JS) is awesome.
-On the other hand I am a lover of books 📚and the functioning of the brain 🧠</p> <br>
+On the other hand I am a lover of books 📚and neuroscience 🧠</p> <br>

 ```
          In my account you will mainly find my projects and courses that I have been doing